isaiahaiasi/react-battleships/README.md

 - **Performance & space consumption**: Copying data all over the place seems like treacherous territory for optimization, and I frequently found myself writing .
 This isn't as large a concern as the first two, but it's something that leads me to worry that this approach wouldn't be very scalable.

 I also found it surprisingly difficult to plan each "logic" module's interface.
 I repeatedly would try to add the next user interface feature, only to realize some critical piece of information was private.
 This led to an interface-creep where more information was probably exposed than necessary.
 This isn't a React-specific problem of course, just something to be mindful of in future projects.

+## Areas that could be improved

+- I probably should have mocked the ship in my gameboard unit tests
+- When I expanded my gameboard & ship interfaces, I did not continue with TDD.
+Oops!
+- Obviously, I was not attentive to UI/UX.
+- My algorithm for the AI placing ships is... bad.
+Critically, it lacks the ability to backtrack if it makes poor choices for the first few ships, which means that it could theoretically create a board that it can't finish setting ships on, even if there are enough spaces overall.
+In practice, I don't use non-standard board sizes or ship sets, so this failure should never occur in the current iteration.